 Characteristics of compressed ulnar nerve:

-Cause: Damage to ulnar nerve or surrounding tissue due to trauma or other injury or in rare instances a tumor
+Cause: Damage to ulnar nerve or surrounding tissue due to trauma or other injury or in rare instances a tumor.

-Symptoms: Pain at the back or inner aspect of the elbow and forearm associated with inflammation and swelling along with a permanent sensation of numbness or tingling and loss of function in the muscles of the hand and medial 1 and half finger.
+Symptoms: Pain at the back or inner aspect of the elbow and forearm associated with inflammation and swelling along with a permanent sensation of numbness or tingling and loss of function in the muscles of the hand and medial 1 and a half finger.